jchadwick92/hacker-news-scraper/README.md

 ### Installing
-Clone this repository to your computer, navigate to the hacker-news-scraper directory and run:
+Clone this repository to your computer, navigate to the hacker-news-scraper directory and run the command:
 ```
 $ npm install
 ```